 Sleeping in the Bell Tent | Glamping at YHA Hawkshead

 The bell tents are totally kitted out with a double futon bed and three single futons plus all bedding.
-The duvet was above standard in my eyes – it was heavy, super cosy, perfect to keep you warm in the September nights.
+The duvet was above standard in my eyes – it was heavy, super cosy, and perfect to keep you warm on September nights.

 There is a locked chest in the bell tents for your belongings as well as eco-friendly solar lighting, rugs, and soft flooring.

 No camping trip is complete without a chat around the fire.
 Whilst campfires are not allowed, the bell tents all have their own BBQ fire pit.
 Just buy the wood and kindling from reception for £5.